 Jefferson Expert Teleconsulting (JET)

-Because time is of the essence in diagnosing and treating many neurovascular diseases, including arteriovenous malformations (AVMs), brain aneurysms and especially stroke, Jefferson Hospital for Neuroscience launched Jefferson Expert Teleconsulting in connection with its Jefferson Neuroscience Network (JNN).
+Because time is of the essence in diagnosing and treating many neurovascular diseases, including arteriovenous malformations (AVMs), brain aneurysms and especially stroke, Jefferson Hospital for Neuroscience launched Jefferson Expert Teleconsulting in connection with its Jefferson Health Neuroscience Network (JHNN).

 JET, the region's first university-based high-tech mobile robotic teleconsulting system, allows Jefferson neuroscience specialists to evaluate time-sensitive neurovascular diseases, most notably stroke, in real time and without delay.
 With JET, your community hospital physician can request an immediate consultation with one of our neuroscience specialists.
 Our specialist is able to examine you and speak directly with you and/or your family to:

 - View results from lab tests and radiology studies

 - In consultation with the attending physician at your community hospital, recommend the appropriate treatment